Back to Blog

 Step 5: Conversation continues

-• Volunteer sends follow-up
+• Volunteer sends a follow-up

 • Process repeats